westonplatter/westonplatter.github.io/_posts/2012-11-20-redefining-talent.markdown

 layout: post
 title: "Redefining Talent"
 date: 2012-11-20 20:53
-comments: true
-categories: introspection
-published: true
+tags:
+- reflection
 ---

 I believe we have culturally forgotten the true nature of **talent**.
 It seems talent is measured by how many tasks can be accomplished within a constrained set of resources.
 The impact of this dicatomony is a disorted view of talent.

 #### How work gets done
 Accomplishing a task is the result of first understanding the nature of the task.
 Next, a person must derive and execute an approach specific to their perception of the problem.
 Some approaches will be unsuccessful, and thus will require multiple approach derivations.
 Once a given or set of approaches are successful, the task is accomplished.

 We'll term this the **solution cycle**.
 	1. Understand task.